-- (1) The detention pond shall be sized to store the stormwater runoff generated by the 1-hour, 100-year storm falling on the developed site that is in excess of the historic runoff rate of the 1-hour, 100-year storm falling on the undeveloped site.
+(1) The detention pond shall be sized to store the stormwater runoff generated by the 1-hour, 100-year storm falling on the developed site that is in excess of the historic runoff rate of the 1-hour, 100-year storm falling on the undeveloped site.
 Historic is herein defined as an undeveloped site with 2.0% imperviousness.
-At the County's discretion, a more stringent detention storage requirement may be imposed. - (2) Off-site flows may be routed over the detention pond spillway or routed around the pond. - Outlet structures shall be sized and structurally designed to release the postdevelopment peak discharge runoff rate in excess of the historic runoff rate for the 1-hour, 100-year event without structural or hydraulic failure.
+At the County's discretion, a more stringent detention storage requirement may be imposed.

+- (2) Off-site flows may be routed over the detention pond spillway or routed around the pond. - (3) Outlet structures shall be sized and structurally designed to release the postdevelopment peak discharge runoff rate in excess of the historic runoff rate for the 1-hour, 100-year event without structural or hydraulic failure.
 Historic is as defined in subsection (1) above.
 In the event where a more stringent release rate is imposed by the County, the outlet structure shall be sized and structurally designed for such rate. - (4) An emergency spillway capable of conveying the 1-hour, 100-year storm peak discharge runoff draining into the detention pond shall be provided.
 The invert of the emergency spillway must be equal to, or above, the 100-year water surface elevation.
 The spillway shall be designed with effective erosion protection.
 Riprap shall be engineered and properly sized to prevent catastrophic erosion failure. - (5) The elevation of the top of the detention pond embankment, except at the spillway, shall provide a minimum of 1-foot of freeboard above the 100-year water surface elevation in the detention pond. - (1)(6) The detention pond shall be designed to drain in accordance with C.R.S.
-37-92-602(8), as amended. - (B) Buildings, hard surfacing, altercation of historic drainage patterns, or construction of any surface that inhibits soil permeability non-percolating surface requiring a building permit shall not be constructed until drainage plans for such improvements are approved by County staff. - (C) Drainage plans are to be included with submittal documents for site specific development plan approval. when required by the Planning Administrator.
+37-92-602(8), as amended. - (B) Buildings, hard surfacing, altercation of historic drainage patterns, or construction of any surface that inhibits soil permeability non-percolating surface requiring a building permit shall not be constructed until drainage plans for such improvements are approved by County staff. - (C) Drainage plans are to be included with submittal documents for site specific development plan approval. when required by the Planning Administrator. - (D) Exemptions from on-site flood control detention requirements may be granted by the County when one of the following circumstances exist: - (1) The total change in impervious area covers approximately 10,000 square feet or less; or - (2) The site for which detention would be required is adjacent to a major drainageway where the ratio of major drainageway basin area to site area is 1000:1 or more; or - (3) The site for which detention would be required drains into a publicly owned and maintained regional detention facility designed to accommodate flows from a fully developed basin, provided that adequate conveyance of 100-year developed flows from the site to the regional facility is provided; or

-Planned Development Related Amendments - Miscellaneous Changes DRAFT - 5/19/25
+Planned Development Related Amendments - Miscellaneous Changes DRAFT - 5/4/25